How to Run and Avoid Lower Back Pain

 How Do You Reduce Lower Back Pain from Running?

-Make sure to warm up thoroughly and stretch your hamstrings frequently.
-You should also incorporate strength training into your workout routine to build the deep core muscles of your low back.
-If you’re a beginner, build up your speed and distance slowly, and be sure to wear a well-fitting pair of shoes.
+Make sure that you warm up thoroughly and stretch your hamstrings frequently.
+You should also incorporate strength training into your workout routine to build the deep core muscles of your lower back.
+If you're a beginner, build up your speed and distance slowly and make sure that you wear a well-fitting pair of shoes.